aywengo/kafka-brokers-mcp/tests/README.md

 # Testing Guide

 This directory contains comprehensive testing infrastructure for the Kafka Brokers MCP Server.
-The setup includes multi-cluster Kafka environments, AKHQ UI monitoring, and MCP inspector access for development and testing.
+The setup includes multi-cluster Kafka environments and AKHQ UI monitoring for development and testing.

 ## Quick Start